L A B O R O F L O V E

 posed at Venus, Goddess of Love.
 Now it's

-the lady next door in a pin-up poster
+the next door lady on a pin-up poster

 sending seasonal blessings.